zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 layer with all its intricacies.

-Confronted with this overwhelming complexity, AI/ML teams usually go one of two ways: either they adopt a full fledged managed MLOps platform and benefit from the guarantees that they offer from day one, or they construct their own custom MLOps system by incrementally connecting together the tool components mandated by their particular needs and preserving a high degree of control over tooling and infrastructure choices in the process.
+Confronted with this overwhelming complexity, AI/ML teams usually go one of two ways:

+- either they adopt a full fledged managed MLOps platform and benefit from the guarantees that they offer from day one
+- or they construct their own
+custom MLOps system by incrementally connecting together the tool components mandated by their particular needs and preserving a high degree of control over tooling and infrastructure choices in the process.

-While there certainly are downsides and advantages to both approaches, we argue that enrolling an MLOps framework is a great compromise between the two.
+While there certainly are downsides and advantages to both approaches, we argue that using an MLOps framework is a great compromise between the two pathways.
 It avoids inheriting the technical debt of reinventing the wheel without taking away any of the benefits of flexible and extensible tooling.